 These requirements apply to the construction site.
-It's essential that contractors are aware of this part of the regulations.
-It's important when it comes to planning the work too.
-So every member of the team should be familiar with part 4.
+Contractors especially must be aware of this part of the regulations.
+But it's also important when it comes to planning the work too, so every member of your construction team should be familiar with part 4.

 Golden Rule #10

 Know the general requirements for construction sites under CDM for all tasks and activities relevant to your work.

 If you work in construction or are planning construction work, you can get free step-by-step support in our CDM dutyholder guides.